derricknguyen12/cse150a_project/README.md

     return df

+# Preprocess Data
 processed_df = preprocess_data(merged_df)

+encoders = {}
+for col in ['review_tier', 'price_tier', 'playtime_tier']:
+    encoders[col] = LabelEncoder()
+    processed_df[col] = encoders[col].fit_transform(processed_df[col])

 # Model Features
-features = ['review_ratio'] + \
+features = ['review_tier', 'price_tier', 'playtime_tier'] + \
            [col for col in processed_df.columns if col.startswith('genre_')]

-# encode price and playtime
-for col in ['price_tier', 'playtime_tier']:
-    le = LabelEncoder()
-    processed_df[col] = le.fit_transform(processed_df[col])
-    features.append(col)

 X = processed_df[features]
 y = processed_df['is_recommended']

-# split dataste into training and testing
+# Split dataset into training and testing
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=42)

-# Naive Bayes model
+# Train Naive Bayes Model
-nb_model = GaussianNB()
+nb_model = CategoricalNB()
 nb_model.fit(X_train, y_train)
-y_pred = nb_model.predict(X_test)

 ```

-### How did you train your Gaussian Naive Bayes?
+### How did you train your Categorical Naive Bayes?

- We trained our Gaussian Naive Bayes by analyzing the dataset and turning them into meaningful states.
+ We trained our Categorical Naive Bayes by analyzing the dataset and turning them into meaningful states.
 For our training we:

  Preprocessed the Data:

-The dataset was processed by engineering new features, such as review ratio (calculated as the ratio of positive to negative reviews) and categorical encoding of price and playtime tiers using binning.
+The dataset was processed by first engineering new features, such as review ratio (calculated as the ratio of positive to negative reviews) and categorical encoding of price_tiers, playtime tiers, and review_tiers using binning.
 Additionally, genres were one-hot encoded to represent different game categories.

- Trained the Gaussian Naive Bayes:
+ Trained the Categorical Naive Bayes:

-We selected relevant features, including review ratio, genre encodings, price tier, and playtime tier, and applied label encoding to categorical variables.
-The dataset was split into training (80%) and testing (20%) sets.
-We then trained a Gaussian Naive Bayes (GNB) model, which assumes that continuous variables follow a Gaussian distribution.
-Since GNB does not
+We selected relevant features, including review tier, genre encodings, price tier, and playtime tier.
+Since Categorical Naïve Bayes (CNB) is designed for discrete categorical data, we label encoded price tier, playtime tier, and review tier as they were originally stored at strings.
+The binary genre encodings was kept as is.
+After, the dataset was split into training (80%) and testing (20%) sets.
+We then trained a Categorical Naïve Bayes model using scikit-learn’s CategoricalNB implementation which estimates probabilities based on observed categorical frequencies.
-support categorical variables, our categorical features (price tier, playtime tier, and genre encodings) were label-encoded and treated as numerical inputs.
-The model was fit using scikit-learn’s GaussianNB implementation.

  Evaluating Model Performance:

 We evaluated the model using accuracy.
 Predictions were generated on the test set after being trained on the training set.
 Accuracy was calculated using accuracy_score(y_test, y_pred), representing the proportion of correctly classified instances.
 We also plotted a confusion matrix to analyze classification performance by displaying the number of true positives (correctly recommended games), true negatives (correctly not recommended games), false positives (incorrectly recommended games), and false negatives (incorrectly not recommended games).
-Additionally, we implemented a recommendation function that inferred user preferences from their history and used the trained GNB model to predict recommendations for unplayed games.
+Additionally, we implemented a recommendation function that inferred user preferences from their history and used the trained CNB model to predict recommendations for unplayed games.
 Using these inferred preferences, we generated recommendations by identifying unplayed games and prediciting their likelihood of being recommended.
 These recommendations were ranked based on the predicted probability of recommendation.

 ## Conclusion/Results